Janhit Mein Jaari: Development

-The film was announced by Indian boxer Mary Kom in November 2021, starring Nushrratt Bharuccha.
+The film, starring Nushrratt Bharuccha, was announced by Indian boxer Mary Kom in November 2021.

 Filming

-The principal photography of the film started in mid-September 2021 at Gwalior, Madhya Pradesh.
+Principal photography of the film started in mid-September 2021 in Gwalior, Madhya Pradesh.
 However production was halted in November 2021 owing to COVID-19 pandemic in India.
-The film was wrapped up on 17 December 2021 in Chanderi, Madhya Pradesh.
+The filming wrapped up on 17 December 2021 in Chanderi, Madhya Pradesh.

 Release

 Theatrical

 Janhit Mein Jaari was released theatrically on 10 June 2022.

-Janhit Mein Jaari earned ₹43 lacs at the domestic box office on its opening day.
-On the second day, the film collected ₹82 lacs.
-On the third day, the film collected ₹94 lacs, taking total domestic weekend collection to ₹2.19 crore.
+It earned ₹43 lakhs at the domestic box office on its opening day.
+On the second day, the film collected ₹82 lakhs.
+On the third day, the film collected ₹94 lakhs, taking total domestic weekend collection to ₹2.19 crore.

 As of 13 June 2022, the film grossed ₹2.50 crore in India.

 Home media

-The digital streaming rights of the film is owned by ZEE5.
-The film was streamed digitally on ZEE5 from 15 July 2022.
+The digital streaming rights of the film are owned by ZEE5.
+The film became available digitally on ZEE5 on 15 July 2022.